Neroschizoid/GuidewireDEVTrails2026-Hackathon/README.md

 ---

-### 🔹 How It Works
+### How It Works

 Before processing any payout, the system checks:
 ->(worker_id, event_id) → payment_status

 #### Cases:
-- ❌ If already paid → reject duplicate request
+- x If already paid → reject duplicate request
-- ✅ If not paid → process payout
+- ✓ If not paid → process payout

 ---

-### 🔹 Idempotency Key
+### Idempotency Key

 Each payout request uses a unique key: idempotency_key = worker_id + event_id